strontic/strontic.github.io/xcyclopedia/library/WINSRPC.DLL-FA11285840DACB31AE53873C62C2D793.md

 ## Possible Misuse

 *The following table contains possible examples of `WINSRPC.DLL` being misused.
-While `WINSRPC.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `WINSRPC.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --